benkrikler/breadknife-of-time/README.md

 we get a slice of what was seen in the same location, but at different moments.
 This tool is basically a breadknife for time.

+## Endorsements
+"Hopefully I'm not overselling this project with that name" -- Ben Krikler

+"[It's] the best thing since sliced time" -- Sionni Summers

 ## Installing
 ```